 The Day of ‘Arafah offers another opportunity to cleanse our hearts and remember our purpose and destination.

 For those performing Hajj, the Day of ‘Arafah is the most important day.
-As the Prophet Muhammad (SAW) said: “Hajj is Arafat” (Abu Dawud).
+As the Prophet Muhammad (PBUH) said: “Hajj is Arafah,” (Abu Dawud).

 The following acts of worship are highly encouraged on the Day of ‘Arafah.

-After praying Fajr Salah in Mina, pilgrims performing Hajj head to the Plains of Arafat.
-They recite istaghfar (asking for forgiveness) and make supplications, marking the Day of ‘Arafah when we ask Allah (SWT) for forgiveness for our sins.
-Upon reaching the plains of Mount Arafat, pilgrims observe shortened Dhuhr and Asr prayers (two rakat instead of four).
+After praying Fajr Salah in Mina, pilgrims performing Hajj head to the plains of Arafat.
+They recite istaghfar (asking for forgiveness) and make earnest dua.
+Upon reaching Mount Arafat, pilgrims observe shortened Dhuhr and Asr prayers (2 rakat instead of 4).

 On this day there is a sermon delivered from Masjid al-Nimra on Mount Arafat.
 If you are performing Hajj, remember to listen to the khutbah if possible.
 Your group may also facilitate a translation of this sermon in English.